-In protein structures helices and strands may be connected to each other and combined in many ways.
+may be connected and combined in many ways to form a domain.
 However, from known protein three-dimensional structures, we have learned that there is only a limited number of ways by which secondary structure elements are combined in proteins.
-These different ways are called fold (or Topology according to CATH classification).
-Here we will examine some typical examples of connectivity and packing of secondary structure elements within 3D structures.
-After this we will look closer on the concept of domains and how domains are classified.
-This type of analysis significantly simplifies the comparison of protein structure, reveals similarities and differences between structures and opens the way for structure classification.
+These different ways are called folds (or Topology according to CATH database classification).
+Therefore, we will examine typical examples of connectivity and packing secondary structure elements within 3D structures.
+This type of analysis simplifies the comparison of protein structures and reveals similarities and differences, opening the way for structure classification.